lalexanderrod/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Placeholder Welcome to my blog
 ---

+Each flight option shows:

+Route with departure/arrival times
+Price, duration, and emissions
+Connection details and airlines
+Pros and cons analysis